gih6/CS1660_Final_Project/README.md

 ## Connecting to GCP

-The Connection to GCP will be done by using the package library:
+The Connection to GCP will be done by using the package library: com.google.auth.oauth2.GoogleCredentials

+This is a package listed from the GCP website and is availablke in the Maven Central Repo.

+In order to install this dependency I had to update the pom.xml file to download these packages.
+Once they are here in the code I was able to connect to the google cloud platform using my JSON files.

 Can See From Image that the GCP Credentials are read correctly: